Abel Manomey: Early life and education

 Manomey was born in Accra on 6 July 1991.
 He is a native of Peki, Adzokoe where both his parents come from.
 He had his basic school education at Christ Mission School in Kwashieman.
 He had his secondary school education at St. Thomas Aquinas Senior High School completing in 2005.
 After completing his secondary school education he moved to Mount Mary College of Education in Somanya to pursue a diploma in Education.
 He later moved to University of Education, Winneba to pursue a Bachelor of Science in Health Physical Education Recreation and Sports.
 He later went back to pursue a Master of Philosophy (MPhil) in Health Physical Education Recreation and Sports at the same university completing in 2020.
 Whilst studying at UEW, he was drafted in the school's football team.

 Club career

 Accra Hearts of Oak

 Manomey played colts football in Ghana before securing a move to Ghanaian giants Accra Hearts of Oak.
 He joined Accra Hearts of Oak on a two-year contract in 2012.
-He played for the club's reserves but later he quit and went back to school purse his education.
+He played for the club's reserves but later he quit and went back to school pursue his education.